 Note that international employees may receive a 1042S instead of/in addition to a W-2.
 See also International Employees Tax Treaties .

 Corrected W2s: there are two types of 'corrected' W2s; there is a Corrected W2 which has the word corrected across the top of a regular W2 form and is generated before Tufts sends the file to the Social Security Administration (thus SSA has only one record), and then there is a W2-C which is printed on the W2-C form and shows the original reported and the change.
 The W2-C occurs after the initial file has been sent to SSA (thus, SSA will have the original and the adjusted).
-The Corrected W2 can be used for name, address and SSN changes until submitted to SSA.
+The Corrected W2 can be used for name and SSN changes until submitted to SSA; a corrected W2 is not done for a change in address.
 All dollar amount changes need to be done on a W2-C.

-W-2 Forms are available on eServe by January 31st, regardless of whether you consented or not.
+W-2 Forms are available on eServe by January 31st, regardless of whether you consented or not (if not consented we are required to have mailed them by 1/31).
 Here are the complete instructions for downloading your W2 on eServe:

 - Open browser - Go to https://hrss.uit.tufts.edu